Some Girls (TV series): Recurring

-Commentary and reaction
+Reception

 Some Girls has been described as: "...a comedy about the kind of girls more usually seen in worrying documentaries about inner city teens."
 Bernadette Davis has said: "As far as I know, there aren't any other comedies about girls of this age.
-Inbetweeners has shown what a rich area for comedy this age group is - but girls are very different and I thought they should have their own show."
+The Inbetweeners has shown what a rich area for comedy this age group is - but girls are very different and I thought they should have their own show."

 The Daily Mirror made the first episode of Some Girls "Tuesday's must-see TV" and described the show as "Energetic, irreverent and real".
 The Stage online said: "the relationship between the quartet of friends is well observed and firmly rooted in recognisable, realistic emotions".
 Comedian Jimmy Mulville, Managing Director of Hat Trick Productions, says: "This second series of Some Girls confirms Bernadette Davis as one of the funniest writers working today.
 We're lucky to have her."